woodger/pwd-fs/README.md

   - `resolve` <[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)> Declaration whether relative paths will be resolved. **Default:** `true`.
 - returns: <[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)> Following successful removed, the `Promise` is resolved with an value with a `undefined`.

 Asynchronously recursively remove a file or directory.
+Will be `resolve` if the directory already not exists.

 #### pfs.read(src[, options])]